 Furthermore, in exercising his or her right to data portability pursuant to Article 20(1) of the GDPR, the data subject shall have the right to have personal data transmitted directly from one controller to another, where technically feasible and when doing so does not adversely affect the rights and freedoms of others.

 In order to assert the right to data portability, the data subject may at any time contact any employee of the Leifeld Metal Spinning GmbH.

 Each data subject shall have the right granted by the European legislator to object, on grounds relating to his or her particular situation, at any time, to processing of personal data concerning him or her, which is based on point (e) or (f) of Article 6(1) of the GDPR.
 This also applies to profile based on these provisions.

-If the Leifeld Metal Spinning AG processes personal data for direct marketing purposes, the data subject shall have the right to object at any time to the processing of personal data concerning him or her for such marketing.
+If the Leifeld Metal Spinning GmbH processes personal data for direct marketing purposes, the data subject shall have the right to object at any time to the processing of personal data concerning him or her for such marketing.
 This applies to profile to the extent that it is related to such direct marketing.
-If the data subject objects to the Leifeld Metal Spinning AG to the processing for direct marketing purposes, the Leifeld Metal Spinning AG will no longer process the personal data for these purposes.
+If the data subject objects to the Leifeld Metal Spinning GmbH to the processing for direct marketing purposes, the Leifeld Metal Spinning GmbH will no longer process the personal data for these purposes.

 h) Automated individual decision-making, including profiling